 To secure the confidence of the community in the professional qualifications of members of the Institute.

 To promote co-operation and understanding with other institutes and associations with similar objectives.

 Between annual general meetings, the Institute is administered by its Council.
 The Council consists of five office-bearers (namely the President, 2 Vice-Presidents, the Hon.
 Secretary and the Hon.
 Treasurer), 8 to 10 other members who must be Members of the Institute, two representatives of Students and the Immediate Past President.
 The term of the office of Council members is two Institute years.

 The Council is assisted and advised by a Secretariat and a number of Committees, Boards and their working groups which include Community Planning Committee, Conference Committee, Editorial Committee, Education and Training Committee, Examination Board, External Affairs Committee, Mainland Liaison Committee, Membership Board, Public Affairs Committee, Research Committee, Social Activities Committee, Task Force on Constitution & Byelaws, Urban Design Alliance , Website Committee and Young Planners Group.
 Other groups are set up from time to time when necessary, such as the Working Group on the Review of the Town Planning Ordinance.
 Members of these committees and groups are appointed by the Institute from its membership and, where appropriate, include experts in related fields as advisers.

 Awards and Scholarships

 The Institute gives annual awards to its members in recognition of outstanding achievements in town planning.
-The main objectives of the HKIP Awards are to promote better understanding and application of the principles and practice of town planning and to encourage the pursuit of excellence, amongst planners in Hong Kong.The Institute also grants annual scholarships to outstanding planning students enrolled in degree programmes offered by the Centre of Urban Planning and Environmental Management at the University of Hong Kong.
+The main objectives of the HKIP Awards are to promote better understanding and application of the principles and practice of town planning and to encourage the pursuit of excellence, amongst planners in Hong Kong.The Institute also grants annual scholarships to outstanding planning students enrolled in degree programmes offered by the Department of Urban Planning and Design at the University of Hong Kong.